 Run the Great North Run for the National Trust

 The coronavirus crisis has had a huge impact on almost every aspect of our work, from caring for historic houses to tackling climate change.
-When you run for the National Trust you’ll be helping to protect the UK’s best-loved places, landscapes, buildings and wildlife, for everyone, for ever.
+Everyone who has signed up to run for us – and all those who are supporting them – will be helping to protect the UK’s best-loved places, landscapes, buildings and wildlife, for everyone, for ever.